 We are a quirky and warm, small church with a fair amount of diversity.
 We are an open community actively engaged in service to others.
 We focus on living in right relationship with God, ourselves, others and Creation.
-We laugh a lot, share food regularly and hand life’s difficult moments with prayer and support.
+We laugh a lot, share food regularly and handle life’s difficult moments with prayer and support.
 Some call ours a practical faith.
 At St. Stephen’s we call it Living the Good News.

 At the heart of how we practice our way of being Christians is the Book of Common Prayer (BCP).
 It our unique contribution to the universal church.
-Sunday, weekdays and at various stages of life we pray its prayers.
+Sunday, weekdays and at various stages of life, we pray its prayers.
 The BCP includes prayers for our self, others, the world and creation.There is great variety in how we think about things.
 By gathering and using the BCP, there is great commonality in our practice and identity.